-- A. Data Sources: This ecosystem comprises of various technology solutions ranging from Sensors, IoT, SCADA, Electronic camera, GIS, Payments system etc. Which generates loads of structured data every second on different dimensions.
-RMC/RSCL ecosystem could leverage various unstructured data emerging from different solution and third-party systems like social media, internet, websites, videos, images etc. (Refer Data Collection in Points 5 i.e. Lifecycle of data.) - B. Data Collection and Acquisition: Data Collection and Acquisition Layer acts as an interface between data sources and Intelligent Platform (Command and Control Platform, Analytics Platform) which comprises of engines and solutions to customize and prepare the data collected through various sources and formats i.e. structured and unstructured for analysis purpose.
-(Refer Data Integration in point 5 i. e.
-Lifecycle of Data.)

-C. Enterprise Data Repository: Processed Structured and Unstructured Data is stored in Enterprise Data Warehouse from where it could be used by various users and applications for decision making.
+- 1. The data should be collected in consent with the end-user who may be a citizen or KMC/KSCCL employee - 2.
+Data which is not going to be used for any kind of analysis or will not be used for any Communication purpose should not be collected at all. - 3.
+Data Security measures mentioned in "Data security' section of the Policy, shall be followed to maintain confidentiality and security of data - 4.
+For Data Collection and Integration with IOT systems / Sensors, the Following Data reference points shall be followed by (KMC) (KSCCL) - A. Data Sources: This ecosystem comprises of various technology solutions ranging from Sensors, IoT, SCADA, Electronic camera, GIS, payments system etc. which generates loads of structured data every second on different dimensions.
+KMC/KSCCL ecosystem could leverage various unstructured data emerging from different sources and third-party systems like social media, internet, websites, videos, images etc. - B. Data Collection and Acquisition: Data Collection and Acquisition Layer acts as an Interface between data sources and Intelligent Platform (Command and Control Platform, Analytics Platform) which comprises of engines and solutions to Customize and prepare the data collected through various sources and formats i.e. Structured and unstructured for analysis purpose. - C. Enterprise Data Repository: Processed Structured and Unstructured Data is Stored in Enterprise Data Warehouse from where it could be used by various users and Applications for decision making.

-D) Data Analysis Layer: Comprises of engines to process the structured and unstructured data various dimensions for various purpose.
-Data Analysis Layer engine helps user to derive information, intelligence and knowledge out of processed data stored in Enterprise Data Repository for analysis or decision-making purpose.
-(Refer Data Analysis in point s i.e. lifecycle of Data.)

-E. Service Delivery Layer: Service Delivery layer comprises of various applications and systems which could be used to deliver information, intelligence and knowledge to end user.
-Life-Cycle of Data Explained
+- D.) Data Analysis Layer: Comprises of engines to process the structured and unstructured data in various dimensions for various purpose.
+Data Analysis Layer engine helps user to derive information, intelligence and knowledge out of processed data stored in Enterprise Data Repository for analysis or decision-making purpose. - E.) Service Delivery Layer: Service Delivery layer comprises of various applications and systems which could be used to deliver information, intelligence and knowledge to end user.

-Data Collection
+Data Collection:-

-- a) Field Data: BMC/BSCL should deploy various IoT sensors, actuators, devices, cameras and solutions to capture the data from the field directly. - b) Operations Data: BMC/BSCL should deployed various system under various government departments to manage city core operations like Water Supply, Surveillance, Traffic Electricity, Street Lights, Water and Sewerage Treatment, Health, Education, Fire Department, Disaster Response and License permits etc. The data Generated by these systems in different formats should provide critical information and intelligence to officers to manage critical services and Infrastructure of the city.
-There should be arrangements to collect, store, analyze and generate meaningful insights from this data. - c) Third Party Platform and Mobile Apps: Arrangements to be made to avail services from private businesses like radio taxi, food delivery, hospitals and labs etc. which could provide various insights and patterns which could be instrumental in policy formulation and city planning. - d) Internet: Various platforms engages citizens and communities which captures general sentiments which could provide insights mood or opinion of citizens and communities towards specific issue.
+a) Field Data: KMC/KSCCL should deploy various IQT sensors, actuators, devices, cameras and solutions to capture the data from the field directly.

+b) Operations Data: KMC/KSCCL should deployed various system under various government departments to manage city core operations like Water Supply, Surveillance, Traffic Electricity, Street Lights, Water and Sewerage Treatment, Health, Education, Fire Department, Disaster Response and License permits etc. The data Generated by these systems in different formats should provide critical information and intelligence to officers to manage critical services and Infrastructure of the city.
+There should be arrangements to collect, store, analyze and generate meaningful insights from this data.

+c) Third Party Platform and Mobile Apps: Arrangements to be made to avail services from private businesses like radio taxi, food delivery, hospitals and labs etc. which could provide various insights and patterns which could be instrumental in policy formulation and city planning.

+d) Internet: Various platforms engage citizens and communities which captures general sentiments which could provide insights mood or opinion of citizens and communities towards specific issue.
 There should be arrangements to collect, store, analyze and generate meaningful insights from this data.